osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - **Met in Phase 0-a:** Two replications run concurrently in one JVM with independent staging tables and temporary files.
 - **Met in Phase 0-a:** Task results expose row counters and timings, and the executor aggregates them into a run-level summary.
 - **Met in Phase 0-b1:** A cancellation request stops an in-flight replication, including SQL merge and atomic-insert statements, and the run ends in `CANCELLED`, never in `FAILED`, even when a JDBC driver reports the cancelled statement as a plain `SQLException`.
 SQL Server `BulkCopy` and PostgreSQL `COPY` remain best-effort, and MongoDB's native merge has a pre-merge guard but no active statement to cancel mid-operation.
-- **Met in Phase 0-b2, at the core level:** A failed or cancelled incremental run leaves its previous watermark unchanged (verified: the reduced candidate is never written to `ReplicationExecutionContext` unless `executePostTasks()` succeeds).
-Persisting that unchanged value across runs is Phase 1b's responsibility once a state store exists.
+- **Met in Phase 0-b2, at the core level; durably persisted in Phase 1b:** A failed or cancelled incremental run leaves its previous watermark unchanged (verified at the core level: the reduced candidate is never written to `ReplicationExecutionContext` unless `executePostTasks()` succeeds; verified at the state layer: `JobRunRepository.findLastCommittedWatermark(...)` returns the prior `SUCCEEDED` run's value after a `FAILED` or `CANCELLED` run).
-- **Met in Phase 0-b2, at the core level:** A successful staging load and merge commit exactly one new watermark, reduced from all parallel tasks, exposed on `ReplicationExecutionContext`.
-Durable commit to a state store is Phase 1b's responsibility.
+- **Met in Phase 0-b2, at the core level; durably persisted in Phase 1b:** A successful staging load and merge commit exactly one new watermark, reduced from all parallel tasks, exposed on `ReplicationExecutionContext` and persisted by `JobExecutionService` as `JobRun.committedWatermark`.
 - A retry can identify the previous run and attempt number, and never claims to resume it.
 - CLI behavior and existing `ToolOptions` configuration remain compatible, including multi-table options files.